tecip-nes/pyot/README.md

 ./a_install_reqs.sh
 ```

-The we create a local sqlite database:
+Then create a local sqlite database:
 ```sh
 ./b_install_db.sh
 ```